|

 Yuyuan

-Bazaar (also known as the Yu Garden Market) is located next to
+Bazaar (also known as the Yu Garden Market) is located next

-immediate area.
-It is a place where locals and tourists go to find
+restaurants in the immediate area.
+It is a place where locals and

-unique items to purchase and grab a bite to eat at one of the many
+tourists go to find unique items to purchase and grab a bite to eat

-restaurants.
-If you come to study and learn Chinese in Shanghai, stop
+at one of the many restaurants.
+If you come to study and learn

-by the Yuyuan Bazaar to learn and experience a little of the Chinese
+Chinese in Shanghai, stop by the Yuyuan Bazaar to learn and

-culture.
-If you have questions about how to get to the Yuyuan Bazaar,
+about how to get to the Yuyuan Bazaar, just ask the staff at the

-just ask the staff at the Chinese language school in Shanghai.
+Chinese language school in Shanghai.

 Use your browsers "Go Back" button to return to the